Our vision

 Culture & Responsibility.

-Colleagues across the organisation gave more than 3,000 hours of their time to community volunteering in 2023 during our Grünenthal Gives initiative.
+Employees across the organisation dedicated more than 4,000 hours of their time to community volunteering in 2024 during our Grünenthal Gives initiative.

 Grünenthal is a unique place to work – a mid-sized, science-driven company that is on a journey.